mohae/firkin/README.md

 =====
 Dq got its name from dynamic queue, which was what this package originally implemented.
 The queue within this package can either function as a dynamic queue or a bounded queue.

-The queue itself is `[]interface{}`.

 ## Queue
 This implements a queue that can either be bounded, or unbounded.
+The queue itself is an `[]interface{}`.

 The design goals of this queue were: